 Quick Reference

-Source: Bankrate emergency fund guidelines offer a useful baseline, though I’ve adjusted these based on actual experience with variable income.
+Source: The Federal Reserve’s Economic Well-Being survey and CFPB consumer guidance offer useful baselines, though I’ve adjusted these based on actual experience with variable income.

 It took me about three years of messy decisions to get here.
 The $800 car repair that went on a credit card was the expensive lesson that got me moving.
 Whatever your number ends up being, the math works better when you start before you need it.